ajdhefley/musical-components/README.md

 ]
 ```

-Pass your note array into the Staff element's *initialNotations* prop within your React app, providing the clef, key signature, and time signature as additional props.
+To render your music in the browser, add a Staff component to your React appllication and pass the note array into the *initialNotations* prop, also providing the clef, key signature, and time signature as additional props.

 ```
 import { NotationType, Clef, Staff } from 'musical-components'